lingdocs/pashto-inflector/README.md

 - @lingdocs/inflect
     - The core inflection engine with grammatical information and tools for processing LingDocs dictionary entries and Pashto text.
+    - Can be used with Node 16, as CommonJS
 - @lingdocs/ps-react
     - @lingdocs/inflect plus react components for displaying Pashto text, phrase engine UI etc.
+    - Only available as an ES6 Module

+`@lingdocs/pashto-inflector`

 ## Development